charlesvdv/intapi/README.md

-# servapigen
+# intapi

 > :construction::wrench: Please note this project is still in early stage.
 > Feel free to give your input in the discussions tab or open an issue!

-`servapigen` is a `go` library to declare web service interfaces as code.
+`intapi` is a `go` library to declare web service interfaces as code.
 The project has the same goal as [openapi](https://www.openapis.org/) but instead of using `json` or `yaml`, the full power of `go` is used.
 Read more about the *why* in the rationale section.